mikemanuu/alx_capstone_project/README.md

 In the future, I plan to enhance the project by:
 - Building more projects and adding to my portfolio.
 - Integrating more technologies and frameworks to improve website’s functionality.
+- Implement a search feature for users to find specific projects or skills.
+- Integrate analytics to track visitors engagement and assess the impact of my portfolio.

 # CONTACT INFORMATION
 Connect with me through the following channels: